devops-culture-project/labs/ci-cd-docker/README.md

 * IMPORTANT: For this to work, in the Jenkinsfile, please replace the docker_hub_account with your account.

 ## Creating a job to test docker command
+Go back to the blue ocean view.
 Click on "Create new pipeline"
 Fill the form:
 * Choose GitHub
 * Give an access token which you can create via the "create access token" link
 * Choose user user
-* Choose the devops culture repository
+* Choose the nodejs-app-docker repository
 Click "Create pipeline"

 ![Choose GitHub](pictures/create-pipeline.png)